Human rights in Tibet: Reforms

+Ma Bufang's military campaigns

+With the support of the Kuomintang's Republic of China, Muslim warlord Ma Bufang launched seven expeditions into Golog.
+One Tibetan counted the number of times Ma attacked, remembering the seventh one for making "life impossible".
+Ma and his army wiped out thousands of Tibetans, especially in northeast and eastern Qinghai, and they also destroyed multiple Tibetan Buddhist temples.

+Post-1950 Tibet

-Difficulties
+Difficulties of reporting

 According to an Asia Watch Committee report in 1988, the question of human rights in a minority area of the People's Republic of China is inherently difficult to research and address.
 Official sensitivity around the Tibet issue compounds the problem.
 Government measures to prevent information about Tibetan protests and protesters from leaving China have hindered human rights monitoring organizations from providing an adequate account of protests and their consequences, according to the CECC.

-The position of the Communist Party that any discussion of the issue by foreigners is "unacceptable interference in China's internal affairs" is itself an obstacle to scrutiny.
+The position of the CCP that any discussion of the issue by foreigners is "unacceptable interference in China's internal affairs" is itself an obstacle to scrutiny.
 The Chinese government has also linked negative remarks about human rights in Tibet with damage to Sino-American relations.
 This relates to questions about political prisoners, population transfer, and more, which are "hidden in secrecy," according to the report.
 Thus, gathering information on such subjects with regard to Tibet is a difficult undertaking.